XeroxQ/chronograph/README.md

 ### v1.0.4

-* Support for simple math functions in timer and stopwatch durations.
+* Support for simple math expressions in timer and stopwatch durations.

 ### v1.0.3